simon-ritchie/apysc/docs_src/source/timer_delay.md

 def on_timer(e: ap.TimerEvent, options: _RectOptions) -> None:
     """
-    The handler would be called every timer tick.
+    The Handler would be called every timer tick.

     Parameters
     ----------